button

 Roundtrip, trailhead to summit: 14.5 miles

 From the summit, you seem to be looking straight down at Lake Quinault.
-And you’ll have a great view in all directions.
-See the mouth of the Columbia River, and the southern coast of Washington, all laid out like a map (or, if it clouds up, see a whole lot of nothing.
-It happens…)
+All youʼll have a great view in all directions.
+Youʼll understand why there was once a fire-spotterʼs cabin up here: thereʼs a vast view of some fine timber country (though there used to be a lot more of it; that which is outside of the protection of the national park is largely clearcut).
+Pick out the mouth of the Columbia River, and the southern coast of Washington, all laid out like a map.
+Or, if it clouds up, see a whole lot of nothing.
+It happens....

 B - Enchanted Valley